Rei-SwitchBot/faq/en-us/Blind Tilt.md

 2. Make sure SwitchBot Blind Tilt and Hub series products has been added to your App and your device firmware version is up to date.
 (Hub series products: Hub Mini/Hub 2)

-3. Follow the instructions below to turn on the cloud service of Blind Tilt.
+3. Follow the instructions below to turn on the Third-party Service of Blind Tilt.

 Open SwitchBot App.